jsdoc2md/dmd/test/md/lodash.md

 ```
 <a name="_.max"></a>
 ###_.max(collection, [iteratee], [thisArg]) ⇒ <code>\*</code>
 Retrieves the maximum value of `collection`.
-If the collection is empty
+If `collection` is empty or
-or falsey `-Infinity` is returned.
-If an iteratee function is provided it
+falsey `-Infinity` is returned.
+If an iteratee function is provided it is
-is invoked for each value in the collection to generate the criterion by
+invoked for each value in `collection` to generate the criterion by which
-which the value is ranked.
-The `iteratee` is bound to `thisArg` and invoked
+the value is ranked.
+The `iteratee` is bound to `thisArg` and invoked with
-with three arguments; (value, index, collection).
+three arguments; (value, index, collection).

 If a property name is provided for `iteratee` the created "_.pluck" style
 callback returns the property value of the given element.